P on Apple Watch showing one-tap bathroom logging

 How is P different from Waterllama?

 Waterllama tracks what goes in.
-P tracks what comes out.
+P tracks a body-output pattern.
 You log every drink in Waterllama, the app estimates serving sizes, and an animated character fills up as you reach your goal.
-In P, you tap one button each time you use the bathroom, and the app compares your frequency to peer-reviewed research showing well-hydrated adults average 7±2 voids per day.
+In P, you tap one button each time you use the bathroom, and the app shows your frequency over time using a practical hydration indicator supported by peer-reviewed research.

 Will I miss the characters?

 If the characters are the reason you opened Waterllama every day, yes.
 P has no character collection, no themed challenges, and no animated mascots.
-The motivation in P comes from a streak (consecutive days you stayed in your healthy range) and from seeing your bathroom frequency rise as your hydration improves.
+The motivation in P comes from a streak and from seeing your bathroom-frequency pattern develop over time.

 Some people find the character loop is what kept them logging consistently and the switch does not work for them.
 Other people find that the characters had become a reason to log without thinking about whether logging was actually helping their hydration.
 Try P for a week before deciding.
 It is free and you can keep Waterllama installed.